Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Materials and Methods

 \subsection{Creation of Synthetic Data}

-In order to evaluate the performance of Bayeslands, we consider two possible synthetic landscapes that have distinct features such as development of river systems and mountain ranges.
-We call these two synthetic topographies {\it Crater} and {\it Continental Margin} which were created as follows; \begin{itemize} \item {\it Crater }: We analyse the geomorphological evolution over 15,000 years of a synthetic crater-type topography digital elevation model created by Badlands.
-The size of the crater is 123 by 123 points which spans 0.24 x 0.24 kilometers with a resolution factor of 0.02 kilometer/point.
-Figure~\ref{fig:craterdata} shows the initial and the final topography after 15000 years of evolution by Badlands.
-The final topography will be used as the ground-truth topography. \item {\it Continental Margin}: The {\it Continental Margin} topography is typically a 1 arc-minute global relief model of Earth's surface that integrates land topography and ocean bathymetry.
-We analyse the geomorphological evolution over 500,000 years of a real digital elevation model produced by Badlands.
-The original or initial topography was taken from present day as a grid formed by a set of longitude and latitude values (longitude = 173.7 $^{\circ}$E - 174.7 $^{\circ}$ E, latitude = 41.7$^{\circ}$S) - 42.3 $^{\circ}$S) which spanned 136 x 123 kilometers.
-This region featured 91 x 81 points which had a resolution factor of 1.5 kilometers/point.
-Figure~\ref{fig:etopodata} shows the initial and the final or ground-truth topography after 500, 000 years of evolution by Badlands.
+In order to evaluate the performance of Bayeslands, we consider two synthetic topographies that include the development of river systems, mountain ranges and sediment transport from source to sink.
+We refer to them as Crater (Cr) and Continental-Margin (CM) and provide further details as follows: \begin{itemize} \item Cr : We simulate the geomorphological evolution over 50,000 years of a synthetic crater-type topography digital elevation model created by Badlands.
+The size of the crater is 0.24 x 0.24 kilometers squared.
+The topography is evaluated at a grid of 123 x 123 points (pixels).
+The resolution factor which defines the distance between two adjacent points in the grid.
+In this case, the resolution factor is 0.02 kilometer/point.
+Figure~\ref{fig:craterdata} shows the initial and the final topography after 50,000 years of evolution by Badlands.
+The final topography is used as the ground-truth topography.

+\item CM: Using Badlands, we simulate the geomorphological evolution over 1000, 000 years using a real elevation taken from present day South Island in New Zealand as shown in Figure \ref{fig:cm-map}.
+This region is represented by 91 x 81 points that covers 136 by 123 kilometers squared; hence, the resolution factor is 1.5 kilometers/point.
+Figure~\ref{fig:etopodata} shows the initial and the final or ground-truth topography by Badlands.
+Note that the CM topography is typically a 1 arc-minute global relief model of Earth's surface that integrates land topography and ocean bathymetry.
+Figure \ref{fig:erodep_cm} presents the sediment erosion/deposition for selected time-frames with selected locations used by the Bayeslands framework.

 \end{itemize}